Data schemas¶

 An inference service is the “runnable” form of a model that exposes an HTTP

-interface for making inference requests.
+API for making inference requests.
 An inference service is a “view” of a

 model that allows it to perform a single task; there may be any number of